The average salary for a Meeting Planner is $53,708.

 - Liaise between client and service providers, as well as contract negotiation.

-Meeting Planners note just a narrow range of job skills.
-Most notably, skills in Contract Negotiation, Budget Management, Event Planning, and Event Management are correlated to pay that is above average.
-Skills that pay less than market rate include Event Management.
-Those educated in Budget Management tend to be well versed in Contract Negotiation.
+Skills in Contract Negotiation and Budget Management are correlated to pay that is above average.
+Skills that pay less than market rate include Logistics, Event Management and Event Planning.

 Pay Difference by Location